jozefg/blog/posts/2015-01-27-modal-logic-in-haskell.md

       | P ⇒ P
       | □ P

-where everything looks quite normal up until the last proposition form, which is the "box" modality applied to some proposition.
+This is the syntax of a particular modal logic with one modality.
+Everything looks quite normal up until the last proposition form, which is the "box" modality applied to some proposition.

 The box modality (the one we really care about for later) means "necessarily".
 I almost think of it is a truthier truth if you can buy that. □ forbids us from using any hypotheses saying something like `A is true` inside of it.
-The rule for creating a box looks like this
+Since it represents a higher standard of proof we can't use the weaker notion that `A is true`!
+The rule for creating a box looks like this to the first approximation

      • ⊢ A
     ———————